Table of Contents

 How long will my baby be sick?

-In uncomplicated cases, your baby may be eating as soon as one week after surgery.
-Meanwhile, until your baby can swallow milk or formula, your baby will be fed through a vein (this is called an "IV") or through a stomach tube.
+In uncomplicated cases, your baby may start eating as soon as one week after surgery.
+Until your baby can swallow milk or formula, they will be fed through an IV or a stomach tube.
 Your baby will stay in the hospital during this time.
-However, if your baby was premature or if the operation was complicated, the recovery time might be a little longer.
+Recovery time could be longer if your baby was premature or the operation was complicated.

 Does my baby have any other problems?